RLuong87/Hobbyist-App/README.md

 # Hobbyist-App
-Fishing application built with Spring Boot, React and MySql.
+Fishing application built with a Spring Boot backend, React frontend and a MySql database.
 Intended to be a platform for fishing entusiasts to share stories or pictures of their catch of the day.
 Users can login and connect with people who love to do what they do.

 # How to run locally